reza-khojasteh/teaching-and-learning/programming/languages/javascript/fundamentals/ES6/promises/README.md

 **This approach is more readable than having infinitely nested callbacks** (please have a look at our **second version of the sample solution and compare it with the first one :-)**

-*You can also see and play online with the two above mentioned versions online at [here for version one - using just callbacks](https://codesandbox.io/s/async-sample-callbacks-version-js-4jsc9) and [here for version two - using promises](https://codesandbox.io/s/async-sample-promises-version-js-164p8) :-)*
+*You can also have a look and play with the two above mentioned versions, online, at [here for version one - using just callbacks](https://codesandbox.io/s/async-sample-callbacks-version-js-4jsc9) and [here for version two - using promises](https://codesandbox.io/s/async-sample-promises-version-js-164p8)*